DealDash is an auction website, similar to eBay, where you can bid on everything from iPhones to coffee tables and even a plot land in Scotland!

 BidBuddy

 BidBuddy can be a useful feature if you don’t want to be stuck at your keyboard during an auction.
-Maybe you’re at work?
-Or perhaps you have to cook dinner and don’t have the time to keep your eye on an auction.
+Maybe you’re at work or have to cook dinner and don’t have the time to keep an eye on the auction.
 In this case, BidBuddy may be the option for you.

 According to the site, the majority of auctions are won by using this feature.
 BidBuddy waits until the last second to bid.
-What’s good about this feature is that you can put a limit on how many bids will be used.
-So you don’t have to worry about it putting on hundreds of bids while you’re away!
+What’s good about this feature is that you can put a limit on how many bids will be used, so you don’t have to worry about it placing hundreds of bids while you’re away!

 You can also cancel it at any time if you decide you no longer want to bid on an item.